 If you choose to make cold brew iced tea with loose leaves, it’s a good idea to use a fine mesh infuser or a cheesecloth when straining out the leaves.
 These tools help to remove even the finest sediment from the tea leaves, ensuring your glass of tea is crystal clear and free from tea dust.

 Use only high-quality tea leaves to get the best iced tea flavors.
-Since cold brewing tea takes longer to develop flavors, using poor quality leaves can cause astringent notes that are bitter or sour.
+Since cold brewing tea takes longer to develop flavors, using poor quality leaves can cause astringent notes unpleasant to the palate.

 Since this brewing method requires using cold water to make tea, there are only a few types of sweeteners you can use to sweeten the tea.
 Cold water won’t dissolve hard sugars such as cane sugar or brown sugar very well.
 Instead, use a liquid sugar such as simple syrup or agave to sweeten your cold brew tea or cold brew coffee.

 You can refrigerate your cold brew tea for 3 to 5 days depending on the ingredients you use in your iced tea recipe.
 Make sure to keep the pitcher covered to prevent other food items from contaminating your tea.